 Firstly, before you begin your married life in Amsterdam start with the planning process.
 Have you relocated permanently to Holland?
 Maybe your fiancé (e) is a Dutch national (citizen).
 And your groom has his own set of rules, conventions and strong values.
-Well, if you wish to have an intercultural wedding, you must apply, be issued and granted with a residence permit.
+Well, if you wish to have a Dutch wedding for two, you must apply (for Dutch citizens only), be issued and granted with a residence permit.

-Second of all, you can enter into marriage and plan your wedding.
-Do you desire to reflect your life, beliefs and shared values on your affirmation of love wedding day?
+So, once you’ve chosen the secret wedding venue and the rings.
+Next you can purchase tailor-made outfits and start planning a wedding in Holland.
+Entering into marriage is a life changing event.
+And you can have a basic, extended or complete wedding service with live music.
+Therefore, do you desire to reflect your life, beliefs and shared values on your affirmation of love wedding day?
 Then, you need to sort out the legal side of things in the country where you reside.

 3• Give notice of your church wedding in Amsterdam

-Thirdly, a wedding at the English Reform church in Amsterdam requires a Dutch civil marriage licence.
-Attend a designated register office at your local town hall (Holland) and pick up the document.
+Thirdly, an international wedding at the English Reform church in Amsterdam requires a Dutch civil marriage licence.
+Attend a designated register office at your local town hall (applies to Dutch citizens only) and pick up the document.
 Beforehand you must give notice of your wedding.
 Thereafter a registrar shall complete all the necessary forms and can conduct the official ceremony.

-4• Embrace your language and your lovers beliefs
+4• Embrace your culture and your lovers beliefs

-Another thing, before entering into a civil partnership or marriage embrace your identities in the language that’s meaningful to both of you.
-This gives you the opportunity to involve all your relatives.
-And you can include your close acquaintances to the Dutch wedding, too.
+Another thing, by having a personalised expat wedding your ceremony will resemble your personality.
+And before entering into a Dutch wedding, civil partnership or marriage embrace your identities in the culture that’s meaningful to both of you.
+This gives you the opportunity to involve all your relatives – if you choose to invite them.
+Or include your close acquaintances to the Dutch wedding, too.

 As a rule, you must plan your marriage in the Netherlands in advance.
 However, the more complex your wedding is, the more time and money it will cost you.
 So, get all the relevant legal paperwork.
 Give notice of your marriage, and have it recorded at the registry office before the nuptials.
 Find out more in your country of residence.

-6• Create the perfect Dutch wedding and merge your families
+6• Create the perfect Dutch wedding for two

 Essentially, you are starting a new and blended family.
-And, to have a secular (non-religious) wedding in Holland with your own celebrant is perfect.
-It’s very popular, extremely affordable and easier.
+And, to have a commitment ceremony, secular (non-religious) wedding in Holland with your own celebrant is perfect.
+It’s very popular, and easier.
 Plus, more Dutch nationals are opting for this kind of ceremony because of practical reasons.
-Like you, they have an interfaith relationship and want a multicultural marriage whereby they merge their family trees.
+Like you, they have a solid bond and want a marriage service to reflect it.

 7• Cruise or destination wedding

 Maybe you like the idea of a cruise wedding.
 In Amsterdam you can tie the knot on-board a boat, ship or at the museum ship yard Kromhout.
-To invite all your friends to the marriage service, you’ll need the right officiant.
+Whether you want a ceremony for two or you invite all your friends to the marriage service, you’ll need the right officiant.
 It could be that you’ve already found the one.
 Otherwise, ask a family member to lead the proceedings.

 8• Include all the guests at your bi-lingual Dutch Wedding

-Let me tell you, it’s not difficult as an ethnically diverse couple to arrange a bi-lingual Dutch wedding.
+Let me tell you, it’s not difficult as couple to arrange a bi-lingual Dutch wedding.
 You can express your love, and keep with your romantic marriage customs and wedding traditions.
 And if, you’ve planned the date.
-Here are 10 ways to include close family, in-laws, friends and other guests at your Dutch wedding party.
+Here are 10 ways to include close family, in-laws, friends and other guests (if you want) at your Dutch wedding party.

 9• True Dutch style expat wedding ceremony experience

-Additionally you could have a real Dutch style wedding ceremony experience and big celebration at a monumental wedding venue.
-This might be more economical for your multicultural wedding.
+Additionally you could have a real Dutch style wedding ceremony experience and big celebration later at a monumental wedding venue.
+This might be more appropriate for your wedding.
 It is the most touching, important and pivotal part of the day.
-Check out these tips on how to plan a Dutch wedding that everyone will love.
+Check out these marriage tips on how to plan a Dutch wedding that you will love.

 10• Family and friends need to understand your Dutch wedding